Oklahoma Law Enforcement Memorial

 Sid Caldwell was arrested for Deputy Sheriff Cleo Meek’s murder, tried, convicted, and sentenced to life in prison.

-OLEM – 7N-5-18 NLEOM – 5E12
+OLEM – 7N-5-18 (Cleo Meeks) NLEOM – 5E12

 Adam Michael Mehagan - Deputy Sheriff

-Osage County Sheriffs Office
+Osage County Sheriff’s Office December 2, 2009

 At 11:30 p.m. the night of Wednesday, December 2, 2009, Deputy Sheriff Adam Mehagan, 25, received a call to back another Deputy Sheriff on a burglary in progress call.
 At 11:50 p.m. the assigned Deputy Sheriff advised that his back up unit could disregard (10-22) as everything was ok at the scene.
-Dispatcher tried to advise Deputy Sheriff Adam Mehagan but could get no response.
+The county dispatcher tried to advise Deputy Sheriff Adam Mehagan but could get no response.
 Shorty after midnight other units started looking for Deputy Sheriff Adam Mehagan.
 Deputy Sheriff Adam Mehagan and his county unit were located about 12:10 a.m.
 Deputy Sheriff Mehagan had failed to negotiate an S curve while north bound on County Road 1475 a mile south of County Road 1401 and one and a half miles north of Prue in the far southern part of Osage County.
 Deputy Sheriff Adam Mehagan’s 2006 Ford Crown Victoria squad car had rolled twice ejecting him.
 Deputy Sheriff Adam Mehagan died at the scene shortly before midnight from his injuries.
+Deputy Sheriff Adam Mehagan had been an Osage County Deputy Sheriff for nine months and had served with the Pawhuska Police Department and Washington County Sheriff’s Office prior to going to work for Osage County.

 Deputy Sheriff Adam Mehagan was survived by his wife Amber and eleven-month-old daughter Lena Rea.